abitwitch/whackberry/README.md

    8. You can use the "Send" button to send to any address.
 Start with a small amount to make sure everything is working.

 ## Case
 There is a 3D printable case included in this repository to help manage the cables and protect the devices.
+This case is yet to be printed and tested, so it likely we need to be altered and iterated.

 **Front of case**
 ![3D render of the front of the case](case/exports/preview_front.png "Front of case")